sidemail/sidemail-sdk-js/README.md

 ## Usage

-First, the package needs to be configured with your project's API key, which you can find the Sidemail Dashboard.
+First, the package needs to be configured with your project's API key, which you can find in the Sidemail Dashboard.

 Here's how: